Translate into the Language of your choice

 Was satan so powerful he broke the curse God placed upon him?
 Or did God release him from the curse?

-The curse itself doesn’t restrict the travel or movement of the angel in any way.
-He is free to be wherever humans can be or travel to.
-The angel is connected to humanity as an anchor is to a ship.
-I believe his deepest wish is that humanity will continue to produce offspring.
-More babies mean a longer life for this angel and his angels who follow after him.
+The curse does not physically restrict the angel’s travel or movements in any way.
+They are free to be wherever humans can be or travel to.
+The angels are connected to humanity as an anchor is to a ship.
+I believe the devil’s deepest wish is that humanity will continue to produce offspring.
+More babies mean a longer life for the serpent and his angels who follow after him.
 This is why he doesn’t want humanity to overcome.
 Overcomers don’t have children and are not human mortals capable of sinning.
+Overcomers are not dust.

 Eph 2:2 Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience:

-God has never released the fallen angel or his angels that have followed him, their is no redeemer for a fallen angel and no repentance given nor accepted.
-The angel has been sentenced to die and is struggling and fighting to keep mankind producing more and more babies.
-He has to stop overcoming at any cost and is influencing the children of disobedience every single moment of his lingering existence.
+God has never released the fallen angel or his angels from the curse that was placed upon them.
+There is no redeemer for a fallen angel and no repentence nor a redeemer for their kind.
+Satan and his angels have been sentenced to death and is struggling to keep mankind producing more and more babies.
+He must stop mankind from overcoming at any cost and is influencing the children of disobedience every single moment of his lingering existence.

-He is not our greatest enemy; we are our greatest foe.
-The Old Man is and has more power than the fallen angel.
-However, the Old Man is the fallen angels’ best friend.
-The Old Man was the first man the angel ever had a conversation with, influencing her to do wrong.
+He is not our greatest adversary; we are our own greatest enemy.
+The Old Man possesses more power than any fallen angel.
+However, the Old Man is the fallen angel’s closest ally.
+The Old Man was the first man the angel ever conversed with, influencing her to commit wrongdoings.

 Written by: Charles E. Cohenour Jr.